smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 }
 ```

-After you subscribe to the SDLDidReceiveInteriorVehicleDataNotification you must also subscribe to the module you wish to receive updates for.
+After you subscribe to the `.SDLDidReceiveInteriorVehicleData` you must also subscribe to the module you wish to receive updates for.
 Subscribing to a module will send a notification when that particular module is changed.

-###### Pre Core v6.0
+###### RPC < v6.0
 ```swift
 let getInteriorVehicleData = SDLGetInteriorVehicleData(andSubscribeToModuleType: .radio)
 sdlManager.send(request: getInteriorVehicleData) { (req, res, err) in